OXID-eSales/developer_documentation/getting_started/installation/eshop_installation.rst

 Install OXID eShop compilation
 ==============================

-There are two ways to install the shop which are graphical and command-line tools.
-In graphical tools, shop can be installed via wizard setup process in browser, and with command-line tools a provided command can be run to install the shop quickly.
+OXID eShop is installed using command-line tools.
+A provided command can be run to install the shop quickly.

-More information can be found in the `User documentation <https://docs.oxid-esales.com/eshop/en/7.0/installation/index.html>`__.
+More information can be found in the `User documentation <https://docs.oxid-esales.com/eshop/en/8.0/installation/index.html>`__.

 On this page, additional developer specific information is provided.